gstanden/orabuntu-lxc/README.md

 sqlplus sys/password@lxc1-scan.gns1.vmem.org:1521/VMEM1 as sysdba  (for sys connection) sqlplus system/password@lxc1-scan.gns1.vmem.org:1521/VMEM1         (for system connection)

+# NOTE:  I will be adding the instantclient install to the scripted solution soon.
 # NOTE:  I am working to fix the hardcoded 'gstanden' problem.